Storage

 File upload, download, and management with ctx.storage

 Gencow provides a built-in file storage system.
-Upload files, get public URLs, and manage storage — all through ctx.storage.
+Upload private attachments, publish website assets, create short-lived preview/download URLs, and manage storage through ctx.storage.

 Uploading Files